 - Pyrethrum extract.
 This is a botanical, non-systemic insecticide that controls a broad spectrum of insects.
 Pyrethrins, the active ingredient found in pyrethrum, degrade in sunlight and will not persist in the environment.
 Many pyrethrum-based products can be applied directly to livestock or their premises, or used as space sprays.
 One of the few OMRI-listed products for organically produced meat and milk contains pyrethrins.
 It is the preferred active ingredient for fly control on horses and is also used on dogs and cats as flea and tick shampoos, dips and sprays.

-The trend for biologically-derived pest managing solutions continues to rise.
-Consumers are seeking to use products that are less harmful to the people who inhabit a dwelling with structural and nuisance pests.
-These pests can cause damage to dwellings including destruction to wood, wire, and pipes that can lead to weakening structures, house fires, and water leaks if not addressed.
-Protecting a property investment is one key reason that many chose to seek remediation of these types of pests.
+The trend toward biologically derived pest management solutions continues to rise.
+Consumers are seeking products that are less harmful to the people who inhabit a dwelling with structural and nuisance pests.
+These pests can cause damage to dwellings including destruction to wood, wire, and pipes that can lead to weakened structures, house fires, and water leaks if not addressed.
+Protecting a property investment is one key reason that many choose to seek remediation of these types of pests.

-In another category is nuisance pest control options.
-Nusiance pests would include ants, silverfish, spiders, and box elder bugs.
-Often these pest are seeking refuge from hostile enivornmental conditions and invade buildings for refuge.
+Another category is nuisance pest control options.
+Nusiance pests include ants, silverfish, spiders, and box elder bugs.
+Often these pests are seeking refuge from hostile enivornmental conditions and invade buildings for refuge.

-Among the biological products that are used for protection of Pest Management include:
+Some biological products used for protection from these types of pests include:

 - Citronella beeswax and soy candles for mosquito repellent